goshevs/pchained/README.md

 ---

-This is a new Stata command which conducts Plumpton-type chained imputation of scales (Plumpton, 2016).
+This is a new Stata command which conducts Plumpton-type chained imputation of scales using -mi impute chained- (Plumpton, 2016).

 Syntax
 ---